MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-configuration.md

 > [!NOTE]
 > You may see other values in your configuration file, but these are managed directly through CLI commands,
-> including `az configure`.
+> including `az config`.
 The ones listed in the table above are the only values you should change yourself.

 ## See also